 In addition, 70% of people say their decision to stay with a company is influenced by a company’s sustainability and 30% have actually left a job because the company was not sustainable.
 If you are making your company more sustainable, you want your employees to get involved.

 Unfortunately, employee engagement in workplace sustainability programs is declining.
 One of the primary reasons for this is that employees simply don’t know about the sustainability program.
 However, this is accompanied by a lack of communicating the benefits of such a program, a lack of employee engagement and ownership in the program, and the creation of role-based engagement, which alienates many employees.
-With this in mind, here are four amazing green team building activities to increase engagement at your workplace.
+With this in mind, here are four amazing green team building activities to increase employee engagement at your workplace.

 1. Greening the workplace